Bitlatte/evoke/README.md

 Evoke allows for custom plugins to be loaded on a per project basis.
 Just add a `plugins` folder to the project and add your plugins.

 Plugins can hook into the following:
-- BeforeBuild: plugin will run before the core build process
+- `OnPreBuild`: Runs before the build process begins.
+- `OnConfigLoaded`: Runs after the configuration is loaded.
+- `OnPublicAssetsCopied`: Runs after the public assets have been copied.
-- AfterBuild: plugin will run after the core build process
+- `OnPostBuild`: Runs after the build process has completed.

-## Wraping Up
+## Conclusion

-Yeah so this pretty much sums everything you need to know up.
-Only one last thing you need to be aware of, its "evoke" not "Evoke".
-Have a great day.
+This guide provides a high-level overview of Evoke's features.
+For more detailed information, please refer to the official documentation in the `docs` directory.
+We encourage you to explore the codebase and contribute to the project.